-Saint Peter’s Basilica makes Rome beautiful for its immense size that comes with the holiest religious articles.
+Saint Peter’s Basilica makes Rome beautiful for its immense size, which comes with the holiest religious articles.
 These items aren’t only important to Catholicism.
 But, actually, to the world for being the most significant masterpieces that humanity has ever created.

 Among the artworks painted on the walls and ceilings of the Sistine Chapel, the most famous, and I’m sure you are familiar with, is Michelangelo’s fresco, the “Creation of Adam.”
 Aside from this, you can find more paintings depicting the stories in the Old Testament and the Last Judgement.

 Visiting the Sistine Chapel is not only about indescribable beauty from frescos and murals.